 History of the Department of Architecture

-Thomas Mackasey, who came to Cornell as an instructor of city planning in 1938 and became dean of the college in 1950, helped to initiate the visiting critic program in architecture.
+Under the leadership of Dean Thomas Mackasey, the visiting critic program in architecture was founded in 1947 expanded over the 1950s.
 Among the prominent figures visiting as lecturers or critics in this era were Walter Gropius in 1947, Philip Johnson in 1950, Frank Lloyd Wright in 1953, and Buckminster Fuller in 1954.

 The professional Master of Architecture program was added in 2004.
 The first entering class for this three and one-half year program was admitted in the fall, following an initial candidacy review by NAAB in the spring of that year.
 The professional Master of Architecture program was formally granted accreditation effective January 1, 2009.

 The post-professional Master of Science in Advanced Architectural Design (M.S.
 AAD), (formerly known as M.Arch.
 II) program was reinvented as an intensive advanced design research program in 2007.
 Open to students holding professional B.Arch. and M.Arch. degrees (or the international equivalent), the program offers a critical framework for investigating design concerns, practices, and technologies in 21st-century architecture and urbanism.
 Three- and four-semester options are available, both starting with a summer semester in New York City and continuing at the Ithaca campus.